🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Binary Market

-A market structure permitting precisely two mutually exclusive outcomes (YES/NO).
-This represents the foundational architecture for most prediction markets.
+A market structure featuring precisely two mutually exclusive outcomes (YES or NO).
+This remains the predominant prediction market configuration.

 Categorical Market

-A market accommodating three or more distinct outcomes (for instance, "Which candidate will secure the Republican nomination in 2028?").
+A market structure permitting three or more distinct outcomes (for example, "Which candidate will secure the 2028 Republican nomination?").

 Scalar Market

-A market where payoff magnitude correlates with the realised outcome value (such as "What will Bitcoin's closing price be on 31 December?").
+A market structure where compensation adjusts proportionally with the outcome value (for instance, "What will the Bitcoin exchange rate equal on 31 December?").

 Conditional Market

-A market whose resolution depends on a prerequisite event materialising.
-The market becomes void if the conditioning event fails to occur.
+A market structure that finalises exclusively if a prerequisite event transpires.
+The market becomes void should the prerequisite fail to occur.

 FAQ